 Tenerife, Canary Islands, Spain

 Beach bums listen up; Tenerife, the largest of Spain’s Canary Islands, has 42 miles of supreme sand (in black pebble and blonde varieties).
 RedLevel at Gran Melia Palacio de Isora - Tenerife puts you right near two of the island’s best: Alcala and Los Gigantes Beaches.
 It also makes a great basecamp for day trips to the crater-, volcano- and petrified lava-filled landscape of Teide National Park.
-Between refreshing dips in the North Atlantic and driving through the snow-capped peaks of Mount Teide, sneak in a meal at the well-hidden Lucas Maes.
-Inside the restaurant’s mansion digs, you’ll be served up seasonal dishes like ravioli with chanterelles, truffles and parmesan, and bluefin tuna wrapped in sweet potato puree, tomato chutney, soy and ginger vinaigrette.
+Between refreshing dips in the North Atlantic and driving through the snow-capped peaks of Mount Teide, sneak in a meal at Haydée, where you’ll be served up unique dishes like beet creamy rice, olive octopus risotto, or spicy tuna tartare with cherry sorbet.

 Postcard-perfect sands, a soulful vibe, and easy access make Jamaica the ideal weekend getaway.
 Ditch the touristy cruise ship ports of Kingston and Ocho Rios for Negril, a quiet beachside town on the island’s secluded western tip.
 If you’re looking to splurge, go all out with the five-star cliffside pads at The Caves or Rockhouse Hotel (trust us, they’re worth it).
 And when hunger strikes, tuck into open-fire jerk chicken or lobster with a side of live reggae at the chill, local-favorite spot 3 Dives.
 Then while away your afternoons next to the turquoise water at Seven Mile Beach with a Red Stripe in hand.